In this article, you will learn about:

-You can move a cash balance of any amount between your different Wealthsimple accounts.
+You can move a cash balance of any amount from one of your Wealthsimple accounts to another.

 Before you begin